Topological insulators and geometry of vector bundles: Connection on a vector bundle

 \subsection{Parallel transport}

 Recall that our first attempt to differentiate a section of $TS^2$ failed because we could not find an appropriate constant basis.
-Now that we have a differential operator, we can find a section that is locally constant along some curve parameterized by $\gamma$.
-It is given by a solution to the equation
+Now that we have defined the covariant derivative $\nabla_\tau$, which is manifestly basis-independent, we can find the corresponding constant field.
+Consider a vector field $\vec v$ over a curve $\Tc$ on a surface $\Surf$, which satisfies the following equation:

-If we fix some vector $\vec v_0\in T_pS^2$ at the starting point $p$ of the curve as a boundary condition, the solution is unique.
-The section $\vec v_{PT}$ is called the \defn{parallel transport} of the vector $\vec v_0$ along the curve.
+If we fix some vector $\vec v_0\in T_p\Surf$ at the starting point $p$ of the curve as a boundary condition for Eq.~\eqref{Eq:DefPT}, the solution is unique.
+Such vector field is called the \defn{parallel transport} of the vector $\vec v_0$ along the curve and will be denoted $\vec v_{PT}$.